DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 [7.8](#7.8) Implement and support patch and vulnerability management (OSG-9 Chpt 16)
-- **Vulnerability Management**: activities necessary to identify, assess, prioritize, and remediate information systems weaknesses
-- Patch and vulnerability management processes work together to help protect an org against emerging threats; patch management ensures that appropriate patches are applied, and vuln management helps verify that systems are not vulnerable to known threats
+- Patch and vulnerability management processes work together to help protect an org against emerging threats; 📝patch management ensures that appropriate patches are applied, and 📝vuln management helps verify that systems are not vulnerable to known threats
-- **Patch**: (AKA updates, quick or hot fixes) a blanket term for any type of code written to correct bug or vulnerability or to improve existing software performance; when installed, a patch directly modifies files or device settings without changing the version number or release details of the related software comonent
-    - in the context of security, admins are primarily concerned with security patches, which are patches that affect a system’s vulns
-- **Patch Management**: systematic notification, identification, deployment, installation and verification of OS and app code revisions known as patches, hot fixes, and service packs
+- 📁**Patch Management**: systematic notification, identification, deployment, installation and verification of OS and app code revisions known as patches, hot fixes, and service packs
     - an effective patch management program ensures that systems are kept up to date with current patches
     - An effective patch management program evaluates and tests patches before deploying them.
     - A patch management system ensures that systems have required patches.
 In addition to deploying patches, it would also check the systems to verify they accepted the patches.
+    - **Patch**: (AKA updates, quick or hot fixes) a blanket term for any type of code written to correct bug or vulnerability or to improve existing software performance; when installed, a patch directly modifies files or device settings without changing the version number or release details of the related software comonent
+    - in the context of security, admins are primarily concerned with security patches, which are patches that affect a system’s vulns
+    - When patches are introduced to fix a security weakness in the system, they help mitigate risk
     - **Patch Tuesday**: several big-tech orgs (e.g. Microsoft, Adobe, Oracle etc) regularly release patches on the second Tuesday of every month
     - A patch management process includes evaluating patches, testing patches, and auditing patches.
         - 🎤Evaluating patches determines what patches should be deployed.